g-w1/ezc/README.md

 http://www.cs.ecu.edu/karl/5220/spr16/Notes/Lexical/finitestate.html - explanation of a lexer as a state machine

+https://llvm.org/docs/tutorial/ - another tutorial about compilers. it is by the leader in the industry compiler toolchain (llvm)

 ## Features (I may not impliment all of them)

 - [x] working lexer